 On March 2, 2022, the Company entered into an agreement to acquire 100% interest of 129 mining claims (the "Mining Claims") contiguous to the Company's existing property position at its West Cache Gold project.
 Pursuant to the agreement, the Company issued 250,000 common shares of the Company and grant a 2% NSR (the "Royalty").
 The Company may, at any time, purchase 1% of the Royalty for \$1,000,000.

 (b) Neal, Idaho, USA

-The Neal project is located southeast of Boise, Idaho.
-The project consists of five private patented mining claims and another seven unpatented lode claims located on U.S. Forest Service administered public lands.
+The Neal project consists of five private patented mining claims and another seven unpatented lode claims located on U.S. Forest Service administered public lands in the southeast of Boise, Idaho.